nithinbharathi/Computer-vision/README.md

-The repository contains implementations of all the models covered in cs231 from scratch using python.
+The repository contains implementations of all the models covered in cs231 using python.